NG Firewall has many default alerts configured. They are located under Config > Events > Alerts.

 Two of the default alerts are labeled as "Suspicious Activity":

 The default configuration for these alerts is set to notify you whenever the number of sessions from a single IP, to the specified protocol, exceeds a given threshold.
 In this case that threshold is 20 sessions over 60 seconds.

-NOTE: These alerts will be triggered even if the Untangle blocked each session.
+NOTE: These alerts will be triggered even if the NG Firewall blocked each session.

 The only reason that one IP would ever hit that threshold is if they are attempting some sort of brute-force entry.